open-component-model/ocm-website/content/docs/getting-started/installation.md

 ## Overview

-You can install the latest release of the OCM CLI from any of of the following sources (more details below):
+You can install the latest release of the OCM CLI from any of the following sources (more details below):

 - [Homebrew](https://brew.sh)
 - [Nix](https://nixos.org)